Klips ve Onlar

 Klips ve Onlar was a Turkish band of the 1980s.

 They represented Turkey in the Eurovision Song Contest 1986 with the song Halley which reached 9th position, the highest ever for the country until then.

 The group members who won the national final were Sevingül Bahadır, Gür Akad, Emre Tukur, Derya Bozkurt and Seden Kutlubay.
-However Kutlubay refused to go to Eurovision (rumours said that she had important exams in the week of the finals, and that her boyfriend didn't want her to go), therefore she was replaced by Candan Erçetin.
+However Kutlubay declined to go to Eurovision, therefore she was replaced by Candan Erçetin.

+Keyboardist Emre Tukur died in November 2024, aged 55.